panasonic-corporation/doingio-ventilation-alert/M5StickC_SGP30/README_en.md

 ## 4. Make a cover (body)

-Build your own cover with flexible ideas!
-Share your cover on Twitter and Instagram with the hashtag #dio_product.
+Build your own cover with flexible ideas! <!--Share your cover on Twitter and Instagram with the hashtag #dio_product.-->

 <img width="400px" src="../docs/images/body_idea.png">